oscar0812/urban-dictionary-gson/README.md

 # urbandictionary-gson
 A Java urban-dictionary wrapper that uses the GSON library

-## Installation
-Download the jar artifact from out/artifacts/urban_dictionary_gson_jar/... and import it into your IDE.

 # Main Files
 ### UrbanDictionary.java
 UrbanDictionary fetches the API and sets the fields for Definition